Chain letter: Types

 In the United States, chain letters that request money or other items of value and promise a substantial return to the participants (such as the infamous Make Money Fast scheme) are illegal.
 Some colleges and military bases have passed regulations stating that in the private mail of college students and military personnel, respectively, chain letters are not authorized and will be thrown out.
 However, it is often difficult to distinguish chain letters from genuine correspondence.

 Channels

 Print

 The oldest known channel for chain letters is written, or printed, on letters on paper.
 These might be exchanged hand-to-hand or distributed through the mail.
-One notorious early example was the "Prosperity Club" or "Send-a-Dime" letter.
-This letter started in Denver, Colorado in 1935, based on an earlier luck letter.
-It soon swamped the Denver post office with hundreds of thousands of letters before spilling into St. Louis and other cities.